Philippine Articles jpg Philippine Cities

 form of government, which has three coequal branches: executive, legislative, and judiciary.

-The Republic of the Philippines has a representative democracy formed after the United States of America's system of government.
 The 1987 Philippine constitution, adopted during the Corazon Aquino administration,re-established a presidential system of government with a bicameral legislature and an independent judiciary.

 The political system in the Philippines takes place in a structured framework of a presidential, representative, and democratic republic whereby the president is both the head of state and the head of government within a pluriform multi-party system.